-The information on the name, place of incorporation, principal activities, and percentage of ownership held by the holding company in each subsidiary company is as disclosed in Note 13.
+The information on the name, principal place of business and place of incorporation, principal activities, and percentage of ownership held by the holding company in each subsidiary company is as disclosed in Note 13.

 The Company's registered office is located at Level 14, Lion Office Tower, No. 1 Jalan Nagasari, 50200 Kuala Lumpur, Wilayah Persekutuan.